gtatters/ThermImageJ/Readme.md

 -   Add ROI Measurement
     -   adds the result of the ROI parameter to the image as an overlay.
     -   will work on stacks or single images.

+### Math on Stacks

+-   ROI on Entire Stack
+    -   performs an ROI analysis across the entire stack.
+    -   min, max, mean, median, mode, skewness, kurtosis for every slice are exported to the results window and to file to desktop
+    -   select what summary statistic to perform discrete fourier analysis to extract dominant frequency components.
+-   Cumulative Difference Sum on Stack (in progress)
+    -   This function works on stacks, first by subtracting the difference in pixel values between frames, creating an absolute value difference stack n-1 frames in length.
+    -   Then all pixels from each frame are examined for the mean and standard deviation per frame, stored to the results window, after which a cumulative value is calculated.
+    -   This cumulative absolute difference value is then detrended and zeroed to remove mean value offset prior to a discrete fourier analysis to return freuquency components.
+    -   The user should provide time interval in seconds for the image stack.

 Workflow
 --------